angelayang2018/angelayang2018.github.io/README.md

 ## What to Expect

-Projects Showcase: Explore a selection of projects I've worked on.
+**Projects Showcase**: Explore a selection of projects I've worked on.
 Each project comes with a description, technologies used, and links to live demos or GitHub repositories.

-Skills Section: Learn about my proficiency in frontend technologies, design principles, and any additional skills that contribute to my development toolkit.
+**Skills Section**: Learn about my proficiency in frontend technologies, design principles, and any additional skills that contribute to my development toolkit.

-About Me: Get to know me better!
+**About Me**: Get to know me better!
 This section provides a brief overview of my background, interests, and what drives me to excel in the world of software development.

 ## Technologies Used